Chr1sC0de/Nibbler/README.md

     import pandas as pd
     import pathlib as pt

-    //setttings for the signals and the strategy buy_signal_kwargs = dict(
+    # setttings for the signals and the strategy
+    buy_signal_kwargs = dict(
         min_window=3, max_window=20,
         min_poly=3, max_poly=5